policastro/mondrian/README.md

 - hold `SHIFT` while dragging the window to insert the windows;
 - hold `ALT` while dragging the window to insert the window and to invert the direction of the tiles.

+If you drag a window in the same monitor while holding `CTRL`, you can place the window freely based on the cursor position relative to an other window.
+In particular:

+- if the cursor is at the top of an other window (i.e. <20% of its height), the moving window will be placed above it;
+- if the cursor is at the bottom of an other window (i.e. >80% of its height), the moving window will be placed below it;
+- if the cursor is to the left of an other window (i.e. <50% of its width), the moving window will be placed to the left of it;
+- if the cursor is to the right of an other window (i.e. >50% of its width), the moving window will be placed to the right of it.

+By default, the same happens when the window is dragged to another monitor.
+You can set the `free_move_in_monitor` configuration option to `true` if you want to place the window freely in the other monitor without holding `CTRL` (in this case, holding it will disable the free movement).

 #### Resizing windows